skmin-lab/unixmd/docs/source/overview.rst

 PyUNIxMD is mainly based on object-oriented programming, which is structured by several classes closely connected with each other.
-Central modules of UNI-xMD are divided into the following.
+Central modules of PyUNIxMD are divided into the following.

 - Molecule: a class for describing overall molecule objects, including state objects.